ioistired/sql-remove-comma/README.md

 ## License

-AGPLv3.
-See the LICENSE.md file in this repository for details.
+BSD 2-clause + Patent.
+See the LICENSE file in this repository for details.